borntofrappe/borntofrappe/playground/Style Guide/README.md

 ## Colors

-Color palette for the website.

-Refer to `Colors/index.html` for the sets of colors.

-In the stylesheet, set up the colors in the `:root` element.
-Include the scheme in the `body` element, using `--primary-*` and `--grey-*` labels.
+In `Colors/index.html` I describe four different sets of colors. `frappe` and `frappe-grey` are used by default, while `twilight` and `twilight-grey` for the dark color scheme.

 Refer to `Colors/global.css` to see how the variables are set up.
+Include the sets in the `:root` element, and the variables actually using these values in tge `body` element, using `--primary-*` and `--grey-*` labels.

+**Be warned**: in the design of a few components, like the footer, the elements use the colors from a fixed scheme.
+The idea is to have "fixtures", elements which do not change even if the preference changes.

 ## Icons